Let's explore regionally adapted seeds

 tomatoes to the stress of holiday shopping becomes more of a challenge.

-In our previous post, we talked about many of
+In our previous post, we talked about

 the benefits of email marketing.
 At this point, you probably know that email marketing is a